etragardh/hackwp/README.md

 +TODO: Auto install deps with pip if available<br />

 ## Performance
-+TODO: add support for multi threading
++TODO: add support for multi threading<br />
-(To many, to quick, live requests might get you banned, but handling cached scans can increase performance a lot if multi threaded)
+(To many, to quick, live requests might get you banned, but handling cached scans can increase performance a lot if multi threaded)<br />
-+TODO: Memory management.
++TODO: Memory management.<br />
-(Go through the code and make sure file pointers are closed, files/content released from memory when not used etc) +TODO: Limit the amount of requests when crawling the local site.
+(Go through the code and make sure file pointers are closed, files/content released from memory when not used etc)<br />
++TODO: Limit the amount of requests when crawling the local site.<br />
 (A large site with thousands of pages takes a long time to scan)

 ## Stealth